carlosalbertobuitragosantamaria/carlosalbertobuitragosantamaria/README.md

 # Hi there 👋
 I've been teaching myself web development for about a year now.
-I'm hoping to start a course this summer and change career byt autumn.
+I'm hoping to start a course this summer and change career by autumn.

 ### What do I do?
 Glad you asked... 😄